notHiks/charts-mirror/README.md

     ```

 4. Open a PR with the link in the description to the upstream issue tracking OCI Helm Chart support.

-## Maintaining a Fork

-Forking this repository is fairly straightforward, but there are a couple of important notes:

-1. You’ll need to set up a GitHub Bot for Renovate, you can find instructions for that outlined [here](https://github.com/renovatebot/github-action).

-2. If your GitHub username or the repository name includes uppercase letters, you’ll need to update the workflows.
-This is because pushing to GHCR requires both the username and repository name to be entirely lowercase.